pysal/pysal.github.io/README.md

 ├── static
 └── themes
 ```
-The PySAL wesbite structure emulates the same directory structure.
+The PySAL wesbite structure emulates this directory structure.

 # Updating the website

-All of PySAL's webiste pages have been set up so that they can be easily updated through markdown files under the content folder(s).

-We have set up the website so that Hugo will automatically use the `partials` files under the '`layouts` folder to render files under the `content` folder.
+We have set up the website so that Hugo will automatically use the `partials` files under the `layouts` folder to render markdown files under the `content` folder.
 Unless the format/appereance needs to be changed, the files under `layouts` should be kept the same.

-The magic will happen once new files are added to the respective `content` folder.
+The magic will happen once new files are added to the appropiate `content` folder which includes all of the files needed to render the site's content.